a-crv/CRM/README.md

-# Messenger
+# CRM
-This is a test messsenger on react-redux
+This is CRM on react-redux